Allgore History, Family Crest & Coats of Arms

 Allgore Spelling Variations

-hundred years, the English language had no fast system of spelling rules.
+Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Allgore were recorded, including Alker, Alkar, Altcar, Alkire, Alger, Algar, Allgar, Allger, Allker and many more.

 Early Notables of the Allgore family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Allgore Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Allgore Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Allgore family to the New World and Oceana
+Migration of the Allgore family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Allgore family emigrate to North America: Andrew Alger and Thomas Allgar, who both settled in New England in 1632; Arthur Algar, who came to Virginia in 1731; James Alger, who arrived in Rhode Island in 1768.